Del-Tab/hook-matching/README.md

 following part is only updated on demo releases, there is not any reference play to compare size efficiency yet.
-Compile output for this release (programmer = AVRISP MKII, board = Arduino Mega or Mega 2560):
+Compile output for this release (programmer = AVRISP MKII, board = Arduino Mega or Mega 2560, Processor ATmega2560):

-Sketch uses 15264 bytes (6%) of program storage space.
+Sketch uses 17978 bytes (7%) of program storage space.
 Maximum is 253952 bytes.
-Global variables use 481 bytes (5%) of dynamic memory, leaving 7711 bytes for local variables.
+Global variables use 500 bytes (6%) of dynamic memory, leaving 7692 bytes for local variables.
 Maximum is 8192 bytes.